 Detailed Device Status

-Although some useful information can be obtained simply by watching broadcast traffic on a network containing Pioneer gear, in order to get important details it is necessary to cause the gear to send you information directly.
+Although some useful information can be obtained simply by watching broadcast traffic on a network containing Pioneer gear, in order to get important details it is necessary to cause the players to send you information directly.
 This can be done by simulating a “Virtual CDJ”.[1]

 Creating a Virtual CDJ